 The test looks at personality preferences in four key areas: 1) Extraversion vs. Introversion, 2) Sensing vs. Intuition, 3) Thinking vs. Feeling, and 4) Judging vs. Perceiving.
 As you’ve probably already guessed, the acronym ESFP represents Extraversion, Sensing, Feeling, and Perceiving.

-- Extraversion: ESFPs enjoy interacting with other people and feel energized after they spend time socializing.
+- Extraversion: ESFPs enjoy interacting with other people and feel energized after socializing.

-- Sensing: ESFPs prefer to focus on the here-and-now rather than thinking about the distant future.
-They also prefer learning about concrete facts rather than theoretical ideas.
+- Sensing: ESFPs prefer to focus on the here and now rather than thinking about the distant future.
+They also like learning about concrete facts rather than theoretical ideas.

-- Feeling: ESFPs place a greater emphasis personal feelings rather than logic and facts when making decisions.
+- Feeling: ESFPs emphasize personal feelings more than logic and facts when making decisions.

 - Perceiving: ESFPs don’t spend a lot of time planning and organizing.
 Instead, they like to keep their options open.

 - Like facts and concrete information